 Sometimes the cars can handle bigger jumps than the drivers.
 Notable injuries include that of Henri Toivonen in 1984 and Craig Breen in 2014, although Toivonen only irritated a previous injury and was able to finish the rally, but had to cancel the rest of his season.

 In 1973 Ruuhimäki was the last stage of the rally, as it often has been, being situated close to Jyväskylä.
-Hannu Mikkola was leading the rally with his co-driver Erkki Rautanen in a Volvo 142 when he landed one jump too heavily.
+Hannu Mikkola was in a podium fight with his co-driver Erkki Rautanen in a Volvo 142 when he landed one jump too heavily.
 Rautanen’s back was hurt and he was taken to hospital at the finish of the stage.
-They had completed the rally with the fastest overall time, but Hannu was obviously disqualified going to the finish ramp on his own.
+They had completed the rally but Hannu was obviously disqualified going to the finish ramp on his own.
 The unlucky jump is shown on the video at 8:06.

 In the early years Ruuhimäki was often driven solely on the main road, sometimes consisting only of the part with jumps.
 Such examples include the short 1983 and 1984 Southwards stages, and the 1980 Northwards one.